 Introduction

 The inability to conceive, bear, or give birth to a healthy child naturally is known as infertility.
 After trying for 12-18 months a couple is termed as infertile.
 [1] Women who are able to conceive yet frequently miscarry are likewise considered infertile.
 Male or female, a variety of circumstances might contribute to infertility.
 [2] The typical definition of infertility is the failure to conceive following a year of unprotected sexual activity.
 If a couple has been trying to conceive for a year or more, they might consider undergoing an infertility evaluation.
-To avoid delaying possibly necessary therapy, you should start the infertility evaluation after around six months of unprotected sexual activity rather than a year if the couples are 35 or older.
+To avoid delaying possibly necessary therapy, you should start the infertility evaluation after around six months of unprotected sexual activity rather than a year if the couple are 35 or older.

+The aim of this artcle is …………………………………………

 There are 2 types of infertility that are mentioned below: